What to expect in Reception

 In Reception, your child will follow the Early Years Foundation Stage (EYFS) curriculum.
 This sets the standards for the learning, development, and care of your child.

 The things your child will learn in Reception have been organised into three prime areas of learning:

 In the EYFS, play is a very important part of your child’s development and most learning will be introduced through a mixture of carefully planned play and some adult-led focused activities.
 Don’t be too concerned if your child says that they have been playing all day – it just means that they have been lucky enough to have experienced staff who have made their learning fun and enjoyable!
 As the Reception year progresses, the learning may start to become more formal in preparation for Year 1 and the National Curriculum.

 What kind of assessment is there in Reception?

 Throughout your child’s time at school, they will be assessed regularly.
 This is to check their progress and identify the next steps in their learning.
-The school may carry out a baseline assessment when your child starts to find out what they can do already.
-This is nothing to worry about – it is not a test and it is unlikely your child will even know it is happening.
+The school will carry out a baseline assessment to see what your child can do already early in the year.
+This is nothing to worry about – it is not a test and it is unlikely they will even know it is happening.

-At the end of Reception, your child’s teacher will assess again and it is likely they will complete an EYFS Profile.
+At the end of Reception, your child’s teacher will assess them again.
 This assessment is carried out by the Reception teacher and is based on what they, and other staff caring for your child, have observed over a period of time.
 All of the information collected is then used to assess where your child is currently in the seven areas of learning.